17neerajkr/X1R-CHATBOT-.C/README.md

-💻 C Compiler (e.g., GCC or Code::Blocks)
+💻 GCC or Code::Blocks

-🔈 WAV files
+🔊 WAV files for voice

-🔐 Python 3 with:
+🐍 Python 3 with: